Insurance Claim Medical Certificate - Professional Evidence

 Receive your certificate

-A medical certificate for an insurance claim is a doctor-signed document confirming an illness, injury, or medical condition as evidence for your insurer.
-It is most commonly required for travel insurance cancellation claims, income protection claims, critical illness claims, and private medical insurance appeals.
-This guide explains what insurers typically require, when an NHS fit note is not sufficient, and how to obtain a private medical certificate quickly, subject to clinical review.
+A medical certificate for an insurance claim is a doctor-signed document that confirms an illness, injury, or medical condition as formal evidence for an insurer.
+UK insurance companies require this documentation under FCA claims handling rules (ICOBS 8) before settling travel cancellation claims, income protection claims, critical illness claims, and private medical insurance appeals.

 - Illness or injury preventing travel